kamrul1/LearnRulesEngine/README.md

 - Extract methods to have common signature e.g. evaluate interface
 - Replace original method logic with call to Rules engine

+See all iteration of the [Rule Engine development with githistory](https://github.githistory.xyz/kamrul1/LearnRulesEngine/blob/master/RulesEngine/DiscountCalculator.cs)

 ## Other notes
 ```